openstack/loci/README.md

     you wanted to include rpdb, you would need to have built that into your WHEELS.
-  * `KEEP_ALL_WHEELS` Set this to `True` if you want to keep all packages, even not built ourselfs in the WHEEL image.
-Is useful for reproducible builts, as 3rd party libraries will be keept in WHEEL image.
+  * `KEEP_ALL_WHEELS` Set this to `True` if you want to keep all packages, even not built ourselfs in the WHEELS image.
+This is useful for reproducible builds, as 3rd party libraries will be keept in the WHEELS image.
   * `PIP_ARGS` Specify additional pip parameters you would like.
   * `PIP_WHEEL_ARGS` Specify additional pip wheel parameters you would like.
     Default is PIP_ARGS.
   * `DIST_PACKAGES` Specify additional distribution packages you would like installed.
   * `EXTRA_BINDEP` Specify a bindep-* file to add in the container.
 It would be considered next to the default bindep.txt.
   * `EXTRA_PYDEP` Specify a pydep-* file to add in the container.
 It would be considered next to the default pydep.txt.
   * `REGISTRY_PROTOCOL` Set this to `https` if you are running your own registry on https, `http` if you are running on http, or leave it as `detect` if you want to re-use existing protocol detection.